Sophia (Nerina Pallot song): Charts

-Unofficially, it entered at #86 in the UK Singles Chart before jumping to its peak of #32 in its first official week on the chart.
-"Sophia" is Pallot's second most successful hit single, after "Everybody's Gone To War", giving her a second Top 40 hit on the UK Singles Chart.
+Unofficially, it entered at number 86 on the UK Singles Chart before jumping to its peak of number 32 in its first official week on the chart.
+"Sophia" is Pallot's second most successful hit single, after "Everybody's Gone to War", giving her a second top 40 hit on the UK Singles Chart.

-The single also peaked at #12 on the UK Airplay Chart in October 2006.
+The single also peaked at number 12 on the UK Airplay Chart in October 2006.

-Video

-The video for "Sophia" was shot in a desert in Morocco, and directed by John Hillcoat.
+Music video

-In the video, Nerina is playing a piano and singing in the desert, while flames continue to grow around her.
-During the song, the piano Nerina is playing catches fire but she continues playing it, and finally, Nerina is surrounded in a fire circle.
-The video is described as 'beautiful' and a great contrast to the lighter video for "Everybody's Gone to War" previously.
+In the music video, Pallot is playing a piano and singing in the desert, while flames continue to grow around her.
+During the song, the piano catches fire, surrounding Pallot in a fire circle.
+The video is described as "beautiful" and a great contrast to the lighter video for "Everybody's Gone to War".

-The video uses the single version (also called radio edit) which is more upbeat, with strings and pop drum beats.
-The album version is noticeably much slower with only pretty much the piano as accompaniment.
+The video uses the single version, which is more upbeat, with strings and pop drumbeats.
+The album version is noticeably much slower with only the piano as accompaniment.